Can a Green Card Holder Petition a Parent in California?

 North County Immigration is Here to Help!

-If you’re a green card holder in California dreaming of reuniting with your parents, we’re here to help.
+If you’re wondering can a green card holder petition a parent or if you’re ready to start the naturalization process to bring your parents to the U.S., we’re here for you.
 Contact the immigration team at North County Immigration today to explore your options and start the journey toward bringing your family together in the United States.

 By Anna M. Hysell